-The Company is a mineral exploration company engaged in the acquisition, exploration and development of mineral (gold and potash) projects in Brazil and elsewhere.
+The Company is a mineral exploration company engaged in the acquisition, exploration and development of mineral projects in Brazil.
 Please see "Description of the Business - General" (below) for a general description of the properties and holdings of the Company.
 The following summary describes the development of the Company's business over the last three financial years, including acquisitions, dispositions and other factors which influenced the business of the Company.
-As of the date hereof, the only material property of the Company is São Jorge Gold Project, a description of which is set forth below under the heading "Description of the Business - São Jorge Gold Project".
+As of the date hereof, the only material property of the Company is the Trairão Project, a description of which is set forth below under the heading "Description of the Business - Trairão Project".
+During the year ended December 31, 2010, the Company entered into an option agreement to divest its interest in the São Jorge Gold Project, which was previously the Company's only material property.
+A description of this option agreement is set forth below under the heading "Option Agreement re São Jorge Gold Project".